Robert Menzies: Higher education expansion

 The Menzies government extended Federal involvement in higher education and introduced the Commonwealth scholarship scheme in 1951, to cover fees and pay a generous means-tested allowance for promising students from lower socioeconomic groups.
 In 1956, a committee headed by Sir Keith Murray was established to inquire into the financial plight of Australia's universities, and Menzies's pumped funds into the sector under conditions which preserved the autonomy of universities.
 In its support for higher education, the Menzies government tripled Federal government funding and provided emergency grants, significant increases in academic salaries, extra funding for buildings, and the establishment of a permanent committee, from 1961, to oversee and make recommendations concerning higher education.

 Development of Canberra

 The Menzies government developed the city of Canberra as the national capital.
 In 1957, the Menzies government established the National Capital Development Commission as independent statutory authority charged with overseeing the planning and development of Canberra.
-During Menzies' time in office, the great bulk of the federal public service moved from the state capitals to Canberra.
+During Menzies's time in office, the great bulk of the federal public service moved from the state capitals to Canberra.